Born out of necessity: Space-saving Desk Does 5 (actually 10) Things at Once

 2. follows you around

 Neglected and underappreciated, the property was dormant under the hill.
 Anticipating what was to reveal itself in the process of waking it up, I dug deep, like a determined archeologist searching for a treasure.
 A massive knoll, encroaching on the house sparked my imagination.
 The goal was to uncover, accentuate, and truly celebrate the beauty hidden beneath.
-Frank Lloyd Wright would’ve called it “marrying to the ground.”
+Certainly, Frank Lloyd Wright would’ve called it “marrying to the ground.”

-1. Saving space by avoiding clichés
+1. Saves space while avoiding clichés

-2. Maintaining balance by elevating your mood
+2. Maintains balance by elevating your mood

-Minimal in design, and versatile in application, A-Desk, conceived as a work surface for a teen’s bedroom, is adaptable enough to be a:
+Minimal in design, and versatile in application, A-Desk, a work surface for a teen’s bedroom, is adaptable enough to be a:

-It debuts in MoMA Design Store’s Spring 2009 catalog under the heading “Design That Works.”
+space-saving desk debuts in MoMA Design Store’s Spring 2009 catalog under the heading “Design That Works.”
 And then, it receives the very prestigious Good Design Award and is included in the permanent collection of The Chicago Athenaeum, Museum of Architecture and Design.
 How great is that!

-Imagine: a need to create a good working atmosphere results in a desk that, when wheeled out, transforms a bedroom into a work-focused private office.
+So, a need to create a good working atmosphere results in a desk that, when wheeled out, transforms a bedroom into a work-focused private office.
 And the rest is history.
 Well, this happens all the time—I think of what I would like to have and then design it.